danvega/spring-ai-workshop/README.md

 # Spring AI Workshop

-This is a repository that contains all the code for my Spring AI Workshop.
-In this workshop we go through an introduction to AI and building intelligent applications in Java with Spring AI.
+Welcome to the Spring AI Workshop repository!
+This project demonstrates how to build intelligent applications in Java using Spring AI.
+Whether you're new to AI or looking to integrate advanced capabilities into your Spring applications, this workshop will guide you through essential concepts and practical implementations.

+## What You'll Learn

+This workshop covers both theoretical foundations and hands-on coding examples, including:
+- Understanding AI, Machine Learning, and Deep Learning
+- Working with Large Language Models (LLMs)
+- Building AI-powered applications with Spring AI
+- Implementing chat interfaces, memory management, and structured outputs
+- Leveraging techniques like RAG (Retrieval Augmented Generation)
+- Working with multimodal AI capabilities

 ## Agenda

 - **Artificial Intelligence (AI)**
   - Overview
   - Machine Learning / Deep Learning
     - Supervised Learning
     - Unsupervised Learning